adaptlearning/adapt-contrib-hotgraphic/README.md

 **\_hidePagination** (boolean): When set to `true`, hides the "previous" and "next" icons and progress indicator (e.g., "1/5") on the pop-up's toolbar.
 The default is `false`.

+**\_useNumberedPins** (boolean): If set to `true`, the pin icons will be replaced with the item number.
+Useful if you want pins to be visited in a set order or show steps in a process.

 **\_useGraphicsAsPins** (boolean): If set to `true`, the image specified by **\_graphic.src** will be ignored and the popup images specified in **\_items[n].\_graphic.src** will instead be laid out in a 2 item width grid system.
 See [example.json](example.json#L77-L121) for a working example.
 The default is `false`.

 **\_isRound** (boolean): If set to `true`, the popup images will inherit a 50% border radius.
 Ideal for use with images that are square that are required to be round.
 The default is `false`.